SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

 This exercise is part of the openSAP course [Building applications on SAP Business Technology Platform with Microsoft services](https://open.sap.com/courses/btpma1) - there you will find more information and context.

-# SAP Workflow Management: create leave request workflow
+# SAP Workflow Management: Build Leave Request workflow

 The objective of the exercise is to create leave request workflow, deploy and run it on BTP.
 Also understand the basic concepts how it works.